islomar/algorithms-and-data-structures/udactiy-technical-interview/README.md

     * Eulerian cycle: you traverse every edge only once and you must end at the same node where you started.
         - A graph can only have Eulerian cycle if all vertices have an even degree or an even number of edges connected to them.
     * Hamiltonian path: it must go through every vertex once.
 It starts and ends within the same vertex.
+* **Bipartite graph** or just bigraph is a graph whose vertices can be divided into two disjoint and independent sets such that every edge connects a vertex in one set to one in other set.

 ## Lesson 7: Case studies in algorithms